 7.2 How to submit an application

-Employees to whom the scheme is available (paragraph 2) can make their choice known by submitting a signed AVOM application form.
-Depending on the objects chosen, employees shall attach to the application form the required appendices and the statement that they have taken cognisance of the potential consequences of a reduction of gross salary.
+Employees to whom the scheme is available (paragraph 2) can make their choice known by submitting a signed AVOM application form or the digital application option.
+Depending on the objects chosen, employees shall attach to the application the required appendices and the statement that they have taken cognisance of the potential consequences of a reduction of gross salary.
 The employer shall supply written information on taxation and other consequences of the options, including the time frame within which the application has to be submitted.
 If they so wish, employees may request more detailed information from the personnel department on the consequences of their choice.

 The employer shall observe the following criteria in handling the AVOM application: